Quickstart

 • --colorscale TEXT — Plotly colorscale (default: RdBu).

-• --show — open in a browser.
+• --show — open in a browser (defaults to True if no --output is provided).

 • --n-contours INTEGER — contour levels (default: 12).

-• --optimal / --no-optimal — overlay the current best-probable optimum (default: on).
+• --optimal / --no-optimal — overlay the current optimal solution (default: on).

 • --suggest INTEGER — overlay up to N suggested points (default: 0).

-• --width INTEGER / --height INTEGER — panel dimensions (pixels).
+• --width INTEGER / --height INTEGER — panel dimensions in pixels (default: 1000x1000).

 Constraints